Point72/csp/docs/wiki/concepts/Execution-Modes.md

 )
 ```

-In this example, `my_graph` replays one hour of history and then continues in realtime for approximately five minutes.
-Use an absolute future `endtime` when the run must remain active after the handoff; if the end time has already passed when replay finishes, the engine cannot continue into a live interval.
+Here, `my_graph` replays one hour of history and then runs live for approximately
+five minutes.
+Use an absolute future `endtime` when the run must remain active
+after the handoff; if it has already passed when replay finishes, no live interval
+remains.

 The graph's historical input adapters must provide data for the replay interval.
 Realtime adapters begin supplying external events after the engine reaches realtime.
 Nodes do not need separate replay and live implementations: use `csp.now()` for engine time and `csp.in_realtime()` when behavior must explicitly depend on the current phase.